What’s increasing your risk of type 2 diabetes?

 Smoking both increases your risk of getting type 2 diabetes by lessening the effectiveness of insulin in the body and increasing the risk of long-term complications associated with type 2 diabetes.

-“If you already have type 2 diabetes, smoking also increases the risk of long-term complications including cardiovascular disease, nerve damage, kidney diseases, eye damage and foot problems,” says Dr Sarna.
+“If you already have type 2 diabetes, smoking also increases the risk of long-term complications including cardiovascular disease, nerve damage, kidney diseases, eye damage and foot problems,” says Sarna.

 Giving up smoking is hard, but you’re more likely to quit if you get the right support – the NHS has some useful online resources and a free Quit Smoking app to track your progress and stay motivated.